-Hyperacute serum (HAS) has been designed to avoid a number of disadvantageous effects of platelet releasates, since it works through natural coagulation in a single-step preparation process, avoiding issues with the overconcentration of plasma derivatives, potentially negative effects of the anticoagulation necessary in the processing of the platelet rich plasma (PRP) systems.
+Hyperacute serum (HAS) has been designed to avoid several disadvantageous effects of platelet release since it works through natural coagulation in a single-step preparation process, avoiding issues with the overconcentration of plasma derivatives, potentially negative effects of the anticoagulation necessary in the processing of the platelet-rich plasma (PRP) systems.

-Interestingly, studies have observed that the most proliferative cell culture milieu was provided by HAS supplementation, and not with PRP, despite the higher number of growth factors in the PRP.
-One explanation can be that the cells respond best to optimized conditions, and any deviation from this natural cellular environment, either too little or too much paracrine signals, turn into inhibition or act against each other on the same cell.
-Despite their seemingly similar preparation methods, serum derivatives can have very divergent biological effects as it was demonstrated here between hyperacute serum (HAS) and PRP.
+Interestingly, studies have observed that the most proliferative cell culture milieu was provided by HAS supplementation and not with PRP, despite the higher number of growth factors in the PRP.
+One explanation can be that the cells respond best to optimized conditions.
+Any deviation from this natural cellular environment, either too little or too much paracrine signals turn into inhibition or acts against each other on the same cell.
+Despite their seemingly similar preparation methods, serum derivatives can have very divergent biological effects, as it was demonstrated here between hyperacute serum (HAS) and PRP.
 Taken together, the five separate lines of experimental observations regarding the effect of hyperacute serum (HAS) point in the same direction: